 Communication between two or more people involves a lot of different mental mechanisms.
 One part of your brain is controlling your listening ability.
 Another part of your brain is deciphering what the other person is saying.
 Another part is formulating what to respond with, and another part of your brain is used to share the response.

 It takes a lot of mental energy to hold a conversation, even if it doesn't seem like it.
-So it should come as little surprise that when your mind is overwhelmed with anxiety, it can impair your ability to communicate.
+So it should come as little surprise that when your mind is overwhelmed with anxiety it can impair your ability to communicate.

-Ways Anxiety Compares Communication
+Ways Anxiety Impairs Communication

 Quick Treatment for Trouble Communicating